cyface/django-termsandconditions/README.rst

 =============

-Configuration is minimal for termsandconditions itself, A quick guide to a basic setup is below, take a look at the demo app for more details.
+Configuration is minimal for termsandconditions itself, A quick guide to a basic setup is below, take a look at the demo app's settings.py for more details.

+Some useful settings:
+    * `TERMS_IP_HEADER_NAME` Name of header to check for IP address.
+Defaults to 'REMOTE_ADDR'.
+You might need to use 'HTTP_X_FORWARDED_FOR', or other headers in proxy setups.
+    * `TERMS_STORE_IP_ADDRESS` - True/False whether to store IPs with Terms Acceptance

 Requirements
 ------------